The three crosses

 The 3 crosses in esoteric astrology

-The diagram shows how the three crosses are expressed through the cycle of synthesis—intensification—activity and where the planets fit into this cycle.
-Although the actions of the three crosses differ slightly between the archetypal (the cosmos), the global (humanity as a whole) and on the path of individual development, this cycle also evokes the power of the primary three rays of attribute, the related three principles of life—consciousness—form that permeate Esoteric Astrology, and how these essential three are expressed by specific planets in the individual horoscope: Jupiter-Saturn-Mercury.
+The diagram shows how the three crosses are expressed through the cycle of synthesis—intensification—activity (in Esoteric Astrology change, crisis, synthesis) and where the planets fit into this triple cycle.
+Although the actions of the three crosses differ slightly between the archetypal (the cosmos), the global (humanity as a whole) and on the path of individual development or disciopleship, this cycle also evokes the power of the primary three rays of attribute and their related principles of life—consciousness—form that underpin the entire philosophy of Esoteric Astrology.
+It shows how these three essential states are expressed respectively by Jupiter-Saturn-Mercury in the individual horoscope.
+The roles of the “veiled” planets Uranus, Neptune and Vulcan are shown behind each of the three principles.

 Cardinal